John Kroger: Return to academia

 After leaving public service, Kroger returned to academia by becoming president of Reed College on June 30, 2012.

-In February 2018, Kroger announced he will be stepping down as Reed College president in the summer of 2018.
+In February 2018, Kroger announced he would be stepping down as Reed College president in the summer of 2018.
 On June 30, 2018, Kroger was replaced at Reed College by vice president Hugh Porter, serving as acting president until a permanent replacement was found.

 After leaving Reed, Kroger became the Hauser Leader-in-Residence at the Center for Public Leadership in the Harvard Kennedy School for the 2018–2019 academic year.
 For the Fall 2018 semester, Kroger taught a criminal procedure and investigation course at the Harvard Law School.

 In October 2019, Kroger became the inaugural Chief Learning Officer for the US Navy, overseeing the US Naval Academy, the Naval Postgraduate School, the Naval War College, the Marine Corps University, and a soon to be established Naval Community College.
 Kroger left his job with the Navy to join the Aspen Institute in July 2020.